 Tropical Storm Ida targets Louisiana, Hurricane Watches issued

-NEW: As of 10pm Thursday, Hurricane Watches have been issued for the entire southeast Louisiana coast.
+NEW: As of 10pm Thursday, Hurricane Watches have been issued for parts of southeast Louisiana.
 The track and strength forecast are largely unchanged.

-NEW: Hurricane Watch issued from Cameron, La. to the Ms./Al. border... expect alerts to be extended inland in the coming days. #Ida pic.twitter.com/i2RUfA7Ss4— Josh Eachus (@DrJoshWX) August 27, 2021
+And there is the inland extension of the HURRICANE WATCH— Josh Eachus (@DrJoshWX) August 27, 2021

 Tropical Storm Ida formed in the Caribbean Sea on Thursday.
 It is forecast to move northwest into the Gulf of Mexico by Saturday and make landfall on Sunday.
 Given the current forecast, the local area may experience impacts Sunday morning through Monday afternoon.
 If you live in southeast Louisiana, aim to complete all hurricane preparations by Saturday evening.